Sayeshen-Govender/Music-Genre-Classification/README.md

 This project uses 3 different text classifiers, namely Naive Bayes, Logistic Regression, and Random Forrest, to classify songs into genres based on their lyrical content.

-The project uses multiple Natural Language Processing, Machine Learning techniques, and many ML libraries and APIs.
+The project uses multiple Natural Language Processing, Machine Learning techniques, and some ML libraries and APIs.